11 Top-Rated Beaches in Florida

 Accommodation: Where to Stay near Venice Beach

-Fort Myers Beach is for people who are looking for a true beach town and a wonderful beach.
-The soft sand stretches on for miles but the most popular area is by the pier, where beach goers sit under umbrellas or enjoy a game of beach volleyball.
-At the top of the beach are casual restaurants, ice cream places, and beach apparel stores.
+Fort Myers Beach is for people who are looking for a true beach town atmosphere.
+It is located on the shores of Estero island, which is connected to the mainland by bridges.
+Fort Myers beach is full of excellent resorts, which are popular with couples and families alike, and it is known for being one of the best beaches in Florida for dolphin-watching.
+The soft sand stretches on for miles, but the most popular area is by the pier, where beachgoers sit under umbrellas or enjoy a game of beach volleyball.
+At the top of the beach are casual restaurants, ice-cream places, and beach apparel stores.

 Accommodation: Where to Stay in Fort Myers Beach

-Like all Florida state parks St George Island is left undisturbed and undeveloped.
-This long stretch of white sand beach offers a stunning location for sunbathing and swimming.
+Like all Florida state parks, St. George Island is left undisturbed and undeveloped.
+This long stretch of white-sand beach offers a stunning location for sunbathing and swimming, as well as miles of pristine beach for shelling and beachcombing.
 There are also camping facilities, boat ramps, and picnicking areas.
+Facing Apalachicola Bay, this is also a fantastic place for dolphin-spotting, as well as enjoying the wildlife that nests in the sand, including sea turtles and birds like the black skimmer, least tern, and snowy plover.
 Located in northern Florida, a short distance from Panama City, this beach is a summertime favorite.

 Accommodation: Where to Stay in Panama City Beach

-Daytona Beach is a wide stretch of sand with some areas so hard packed that driving is permitted along the top of the beach.
-The town itself has long had a reputation associated with spring break, but that has passed and it now draws a more sedate group of visitors.
-Due to it's northern location it is most popular from spring until fall.
+Daytona Beach is a wide stretch of sand with some areas so hard-packed that driving is permitted along the top of the beach.
+The town itself has long had a reputation associated with spring break, but that has passed, and it now draws a more sedate group of visitors.
+The boardwalk and pier are filled with amusements, rides, games, and concessions, which are open all year-round.
+There are also many things to do in the surrounding area, including historic attractions like the Ponce Inlet Lighthouse and the Mary McLeod Bethune Foundation Home or high-speed excitement at the Daytona International Speedway.
+Due to its northern location, it is most popular from spring until fall.

 Accommodation: Where to Stay in Daytona Beach